ubc-cirrus-lab/caribou/docs/remote_cli_development.md

 For most users, this may not be necessary, as they can invoke remote CLI components by simply using the `-r` or `--remote` flag with applicable commands.
 This information is primarily intended for internal documentation useful to Caribou developers.

+**Note:** Remote CLI features, including all remote CLI commands and timer functionalities, are experimental.
+Please use them with caution and at your own risk.

 **Note:** Exercise caution when developing or modifying source code related to such events to prevent the risk of infinite or recurring loops!

+**Note:** Many commands in the Remote CLI are designed to separate and concurrently execute different workflows on distinct AWS Lambda function instances of the Caribou Remote CLI to address the 15-minute Lambda time limit.
+However, this approach has limitations: complex workflows with numerous regions or frequent invocations may encounter issues with log syncing that exceeds the time limit or with the deployment migrator taking too long to complete a full migration.
+This is a current limitation of the Remote CLI.

 ## How to Invoke the AWS Remote CLI Through events
 After deploying the `AWS Remote CLI`, you can run Caribou components by invoking the deployed lambda function using the returned Lambda ARN with the following event parameters.